How to register to vote in Arizona

 Can I trust this information?

-These guides are researched, written, and updated by Democracy Works, a non-partisan 501(c)(3) registered non-profit organization, to inform voters via TurboVote and other partners.
+These guides are researched, written, and updated by Democracy Works, a non-partisan 501(c)(3) registered non-profit organization.
 The information in these guides originates from official state sources and is reviewed by state election offices.
 The guides also link to authoritative state and local resources to provide additional information.

 How do I report an issue with the information provided on this page?